Stephen M. Schwebel: International Court of Justice

-He was nominated for election to the International Court of Justice by the bipartisan U.S. National Group at the Permanent Court of Arbitration during the presidency of Jimmy Carter.
+Schwebel was nominated for election to the International Court of Justice by the bipartisan U.S. National Group at the Permanent Court of Arbitration during the presidency of Jimmy Carter.
 In January 1981, Schwebel was elected by the U.N.
 Security Council and U.N.
 General Assembly, along with Fikri El-Khani of Syria, to fill vacancies created by the deaths of Richard R. Baxter (U.S.A.) and Salah El Dne Trazi (Syria).
 Schwebel was re-elected on February 6, 1988, and re-elected again February 6, 1997.
 He was elected to vice president of the court from 1994 to 1997 and served as president of the court from 1997 to 2000.
 During his tenure on the court, Schwebel adjudicated 38 cases.
 These cases included advisory opinions such as Legality of the Threat or Use of Nuclear Weapons and Difference Relating to Immunity from Legal Process of a Special Rapporteur of the Commission on Human Rights, Oil Platforms (Iran v.
 United States) and Aerial Incident of 10 August 1999 (Pakistan v.
 India).
 His opinions in these cases have been characterized by scholars as expansive, impassioned, exhaustive, closely reasoned and, by those who share his views, brilliant.
 His ruling in the Legality of Threat or Use of Nuclear Weapons Case is considered by some scholars to be consistent with that of a moderate conservative.
 Schwebel frequently voted against the majority of his colleagues; however, he also voted against his own country (U.S.) more than any other judge in the history of the court.
 He believes that a nationalistic view, as opposed to a judicial view, undermines the international system and that the judicial decision-making process must take in to consideration moral considerations relating to equality - beyond just a strict legalist interpretation.
 He resigned from the Court in January 2000.